haiku/website/content/guides/virtualizing/xen.md

 ![](/files/guides/virtualizing/xen/select_media.png)

-Here, we're supposed to choose memory and CPU settings.
+Here, we are supposed to adjust memory and CPU settings.
 It is better to assign more than 256M of RAM for smooth running ; too much, on the other hand, may cause a lag for the host.
 After choosing the memory size and CPU, click **`Forward`**.

 ![](/files/guides/virtualizing/xen/memory_cpu.png)